 |

 develop its own calculators.
-In July of 1973, Tek introduced both the
+In August of 1973, Tektronix introduced both the

 Model 21 and Model 31 calculators.

-The Tek 21 was a basic scientific calculator with simple learn-mode
+The Model 21 was a scientific calculator with simple learn-mode

 programmability and the ability to store and load programs on magnetic